 Hunters know the market, especially the London residential market, and this regional insight differentiates us from global players.
 Our market intelligence makes sure we deliver commercially viable projects to improve Gross Development Value for clients.

 We nurture personal relationships between funders and housing associations and provide services to underpin the commercial viability (and therefore reducing the risk) of development.
 This service is robust, transparent and intelligent making sure clients get the most from their assets.

-Director Toby Jay commented: “We are providing a unique service which helps reduce risk and improves funding streams and partnerships for Joint Ventures.
+Managing Director Neil McCabe commented: “We are providing a unique service which helps reduce risk and improves funding streams and partnerships for Joint Ventures.
 We act as a trusted partner, providing an honest and intelligent service – a catalyst for forward-thinking development.”